7 Positive Effects of Exercise on Health

 Strengthen Muscles and Bones

 Exercise helps build stronger bones and muscles not just in your younger years, but throughout your life.
-Strengthening you bones, and muscles helps protect you from fragility fractures as well as help reduce your osteoporosis risk.
+Strengthening your bones and muscles helps protect you from fragility fractures as well as help reduce your osteoporosis risk.

 Resist Mental Illnesses